alexevanczuk/packs/README.md

-  check                Look for violations in the codebase update               Update package_todo.yml files with the current violations validate             Look for validation errors in the codebase list_packs           List packs based on configuration in packwerk.yml delete_cache         `rm -rf` on your cache directory, usually `tmp/cache/packwerk` list_included_files  List analyzed files based on configuration in packwerk.yml help                 Print this message or the help of the given subcommand(s)
+  check                Look for violations in the codebase update               Update package_todo.yml files with the current violations validate             Look for validation errors in the codebase delete-cache         `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs           List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files  List analyzed files based on configuration in packwerk.yml (for debugging purposes) list-definitions     List the constants that packs sees and where it sees them (for debugging purposes) help                 Print this message or the help of the given subcommand(s)

 Options: